-The Color Run is such an event that brings colors in clouds of colored powder to attract participants who wish to be part of the vivid and unforgettable experience.
+The Color Run is an event that brings colors in clouds of colored powder to attract participants who wish to be part of the vivid and unforgettable experience.
 As much as it’s fun, most runners and walkers are worried about how the powder might affect their shoes.
 This guide explains if the Color Run would ruin your shoes forever, how to prepare them beforehand, and the precautions they should take during and after the event.

 What Is the Color Run Powder Made Of?